gianfrancodp/MGStools/README.md

 ### 1.3 Vector File specification details

-**Shapefile**: the minimum collection of 4 files [.shp, .dbf, .shx, .cpg] in ESRI standard format. the shapefile will be converted in GeoJSON format by `ogr2ogr` subprocess.
-The Shapefile must cointain polygons of mineral of the thin section.
+**Shapefile**: the minimum collection of 4 files [.shp, .dbf, .shx, .cpg] in ESRI standard format.
+The shapefile will be converted in GeoJSON format by `ogr2ogr` subprocess.
+The Shapefile must contain polygons of mineral of the thin section.

 #### 1.3.1 Field table definition used in this LIS and stored in Shapefile